April 12, 2013 –

 Further, some workers may not be able to hear approaching vehicles particularly when Road & Bridge machinery or trucks are operating and Pahmahmie also urged motorists to plese slow down when approaching roadside workers, with or without equipment.

-Along that note, next Friday volunteers will also be picking up roadside trash along reservation roads so driver’s should also slow down during that time.
+Along that note, next Friday volunteers will also be picking up roadside trash along common land roads so driver’s should also slow down during that time.
 Volunteers will wear orange vests so please be on the look out for them.

-A National 2013 theme is “Work Zone Safety: We’re All in This Together” so please be on the look out for the people who are keeping the reservation roads smooth and safe and clean from litter and debris.
+A National 2013 theme is “Work Zone Safety: We’re All in This Together” so please be on the look out for the people who are keeping the common land roads smooth and safe and clean from litter and debris.

 Roadside clean up workers picking up trash along 158 Road a couple of years ago.